Day Trip from Athens: Chalkida (Evia) with Kids

 Trampoline by the sea

-Biskotoglyko – a mandatory sweet stop located in Avantes square
+Biskotoglyko – a mandatory sweet stop in Avantes square

-ALYKES – ROCK POOLS, BEACH BARS & BOUNCY CASTLES
+4. ALYKES – ROCK POOLS & BEACH BARS

 Daluz beach bar in Alykes, Chalkida

-Between stretches of sandy shoreline at Alykes are rocky outcrops that only became interesting once we had kids.
-Easy-access rock pools teem with sea life waiting to be discovered.
-Endless are the hours they spend watching shrimp and baby fish scuttle up and down flooded cracks, collecting and releasing tiny hermit crabs, and dislodging rocks in search of crabs and slithering baby starfish.
+On the edge of Alykes’ sandy stretches are rocky outcrops that only became truly fascinating after we had children.
+Their easy-to-reach rock pools teem with marine life.
+Endless are the hours they spend watching shrimp and baby fish dart between rocks, collecting and releasing tiny hermit crabs, and dislodging rocks in search of crabs and slithering brittle stars.

 Rock pools in Alykes beach, Chalkida